awsdocs/aws-cdk-guide/doc_source/reference.md

 ### Identifying the Support Level of an API<a name="aws_construct_lib_versioning_support"></a>

-The AWS CDK Developer Guide and API Reference for each module starts with a section outlining the module's stability index\.
+Each module in the [API Reference](https://docs.aws.amazon.com/cdk/api/latest) starts with a section outlining the module's stability index\.
 The libraries that include only AWS CloudFormation resources, and no hand\-curated constructs, are labeled with the maturity indicator **CloudFormation\-only**\.

 The module level gives an indication of the stability of the majority of the APIs included in the module, however, individual APIs within the module can be annotated with different stability levels\.